 Galatians 5:1 “it was for freedom that Christ set us free; therefore keep standing firm and do not be subject again to a yoke of slavery.”

-The Bible talks a lot about freedom and when you see a recurring topic such as this one, it must be important.
+The Bible talks often about freedom; freedom from sin, proclaiming freedom to captives, perfect freedom expressed in the law, and even future freedom for creation itself.
+When a recurring topic such as this one is expressed, it must be important.

 This concept of freedom is one that God has promised from ages past until now.